VanarChain/vanarchain-blockchain/README.md

 # Vanar Chain

+Welcome to the Vanar Chain code repository!

+Vanar Chain is a new L1 blockchain solution designed for mass market adoption.
+Vanar is an EVM compatible blockchain and it is a fork of GETH.
+Vanar’s architectural strength lies in its strategic alignment with the robust Ethereum infrastructure.
+Leveraging the well-established and secure Ethereum codebase, Vanar carefully infuses tailor-made customizations to actualize its core objectives.
+These objectives pivot around three pivotal pillars: speed, affordability, and the pivotal drive for widespread adoption.

-Welcome to the Vanar Chain repository!
-Vanar Chain is a blockchain platform designed to provide a robust, scalable, and secure environment for decentralized applications (DApps).
-This README file will guide you through the setup, usage, and contribution process for this project.
-Go to mainnet documentation to see details regarding Vanar Mainnet, please visit [Mainnet webpage](https://docs.vanarchain.com/).
+This README file will guide you through the setup and usage process for this project.
+You can learn more about the Vanar Chain by visiting our public docs available [here](https://docs.vanarchain.com/).

-## Introduction
-Vanar Chain is a next-generation blockchain platform that aims to address the limitations of existing blockchain systems by offering high throughput, low latency, and enhanced security.
-It is built with a modular architecture that allows for flexibility and ease of integration with various applications.
-For more details, you can go to [VanarChain website](https://docs.vanarchain.com/).

-### Green Vanar
-Vanar is very mindful about running all nodes and infra on carbon-free and green data centers as per [Google Cloud Platform](https://cloud.google.com/sustainability/region-carbon) guidelines.
-A Vanar Validator Node with a less than 90% score won't be accepted.
-We encourage node validators to run in a region with high CFE% (>90).
-To get more information you can read more about Green Vanar chain vision [here](https://vanarchain.com/en/blog/empowering-the-future-with-vanar-a-ceos-vision-for-a-green-fast-and-ai-driven-ecosystem.html).

-## Features
-1. High Throughput: It can process a high volume of transactions within a very short time frame.
-2. Low Latency: Ensures quick transaction confirmation times.
-3. Secure: Implements advanced cryptographic algorithms and consensus mechanisms.
-4. Modular Architecture: Easily extendable and customizable.
-5. Smart Contracts: Supports the creation and deployment of smart contracts.
-6. Decentralized: Fully decentralized with no single point of failure.
-7. Fee: Fixed [Gas Fee](https://docs.vanarchain.com/getting-started/vanar-architecture/fixed-fees/gas-fees-tiers) for all transactions

 ## Building the source

 For prerequisites and detailed build instructions please read the [Installation Instructions](https://geth.ethereum.org/docs/getting-started/installing-geth).

 Building `geth` requires both a Go (version 1.21 or later) and a C compiler.
-You can install them using your favourite package manager.
+You can install them using your favorite package manager.
 Once the dependencies are installed, run

 ```shell
 make geth